Sergent Blandan: Death

 On 11 April 1842, Blandan led a detachment of twenty men to carry mail from Boufarik to Béni Mered, some 8–9 km away.
 After about an hour of marching, his company was attacked by a group of 200–300 Arab horsemen.
 Blandan exhorted his men to fight, even though he was seriously wounded.
-He refused to surrender before the superior force, and cried "Courage mes amis, défendez-vous jusqu'à la mort!" (be brave my friends, fight to the death!)
+He refused to surrender before the superior force, and cried "Courage mes amis, défendez-vous jusqu'à la mort!"
+(Be brave my friends, fight to the death!)
 The noise of the battle was heard in Boufarik and relief arrived under Joseph de Breteuil.
 They found only five soldiers still fighting, the others all being dead or wounded.
 Blandan died of his wounds that night in the hospital in Boufarik, at the age of 23.

 Tributes

 In 1886, a public competition was run to create a statue of Blandan as a tribute to his heroism.
 The jury awarded the work to French sculptor Charles Gauthier who completed it in 1887 and the statue was placed in Boufarik following Algerian independence.
 However, it was moved to France in 1963, where it was placed in the courtyard of a barracks in Nancy.
 As part of the ceremony to mark the placement of the statue, Blandan's ashes were placed in the new monument's base.
 In 1990, it was moved again to Rue du Sergent Blandan, Nancy.

-The statue represents the Sergent Blandan, pointing at the battle of Boufarik where he died.
-He holds a weapon, to remember that he was a military man.
+The statue represents Sergent Blandan, pointing at the battle of Boufarik where he died.
+He holds a weapon, to show that he was a military man.